-Cost risks relating to raw materials are mainly managed with price agreements.
-Componenta has price agreements with its customers and under these agreements the prices of products are adjusted in line with the changes in the raw material prices.
+Cost risks relating to raw materials and electricity are mainly managed with price agreements.
+Componenta has price agreements with its customers and under these agreements the prices of products are adjusted in line with the changes in the raw material prices and electricity.

 The electricity consumption at the Group’s foundries and machine shops creates a spot price risk for the purchased electricity.
 Componenta uses the services of an external consultant in the procurement of electricity, within a framework set by Componenta and in accordance with Componenta’s procurement and risk policies.
 The price of electricity can be fixed for the rolling 36 months forward at the most with the emphasis on the short end.
 No derivative instruments are used for the hedging.
 The difference between the forecast and actual electricity consumption may affect the company’s profit.
 Componenta aims to pass on the changes in the price of electricity to customers with a separate electricity surcharge.

 Componenta complies with environmental legislation in all its operations and with the ISO 14001 standard in developing its products and operations.
 Changes in environmental legislation and regulations may give rise to additional costs for Componenta in connection with observing the terms of a permit or for cleaning up the environment, and these costs may affect the Group’s financial results.

 All of Componenta’s units have effective ISO 14001 environmental management systems, for developing and improving environmental matters.
 The Group strives to prevent risk situations through preventive maintenance, guidelines and structural measures.